 - California craps (aka “card craps”)

 Some Southern California casinos have off-track betting facilities, as well.
 For example, Fantasy Springs Resort Casino in Indio has an OTB racebook.
 Pechanga Resort Casino likewise has offered off-track betting on horse racing.

-No casinos in the state have sportsbooks, however, at least not yet.
-Efforts to legalize sports betting in California continue in earnest.
-If and when that happens, sports betting is likely to become another option at California’s tribal casinos.
+No casinos in the state have sportsbooks, however.
+If and when California sports betting is legalized, it is likely to become another option at California’s tribal casinos.